GUIDELINES FOR VISITING OUR COMMUNITIES:

 - Because the incubation period for the virus is 2-14 days, new residents in our skilled nursing or long term care communities are quarantined for 14 days in private rooms on special units.
 The same guidance applies to residents who visit a hospital and then return to our community.
 Visitors will only be allowed inside the facility if it is medically necessary.

 - New residents in our assisted living or independent living communities are asked to self-quarantine in their apartment for the first 14 days, as well.

 As states begin their reopening phases, we will follow their guidance regarding visitation:

 Massachusetts – While Massachusetts has eased visitation restrictions for senior living and skilled nursing facilities, each facility must submit a compliance plan to the Department of Public Health for review and approval prior to allowing social visits.
-Outdoor visitation is permitted in some communities.
+Indoor and outdoor visitation is permitted in some communities.
 Please call your facility directly for a current update and visitation guidelines.